 There is currently no direct exposure to groundwater for human receptors.
-Onsite industrial workers may be exposed to vapors through vapor intrusion to indoor air, and construction workers may have short-term exposure to shallow groundwater during intrusive work.
+The offsite human exposures have been determined to be negligible, while onsite workers may have short-term exposure to shallow groundwater during intrusive work.
 Offsite ecological receptors may have long-term exposure to pore water impacted by groundwater migration.

-Therefore, with respect to potential human exposure, groundwater cleanup levels will be derived for any constituents that might present an unacceptable risk due to vapor intrusion or to direct contact during construction excavation or under a worst-case hypothetical commercial/industrial exposure, such as the use of groundwater for equipment washing.
+Therefore, with respect to potential human exposure, groundwater cleanup levels will be derived for constituents that might present an unacceptable risk due to direct contact during construction excavation or under a worst-case commercial/industrial exposure, such as the use of groundwater for equipment washing.
 The point of compliance for these cleanup levels would be Site-wide.